Best Things to do on Great Keppel Island

 9 Ancient Aboriginal shell middens

-It’s well worth looking out for the Aboriginal shell middens while exploring the island.
-The Woppaburra people are the original owners of the Keppel Islands and have lived in the area for over 5000 years.
+It’s worth looking out for the Aboriginal shell middens while exploring the island.
+The Ganomi-Woppaburra people are the original owners of the Keppel Islands and have lived in the area for over 5000 years.

-The shell middens are mounds of shells left behind from eating shellfish and some of the best evidence of the island’s long Aboriginal past.
+The Indigenous inhabitants after eating the shellfish left behind the shells and these middens form some of the best evidence of the island’s long Aboriginal past.

 One of the best-preserved middens can be found at Long Beach.
-Walk to the western end to find it.
+You will need to walk to the western end of the island to find it.

 10 Go fishing